clarus/coq-blog/posts/2015-03-11 Concurrency with promises in Coq.md

 You can see an example of specification using runs in [Formally verify a script in Coq](http://coq-blog.clarus.me/formally-verify-a-script-in-coq.html).
 The main idea is that a universally quantified run can be viewed as the formal specification of a use-case.
 This kind of specification is verified just by typing, using lemma on equalities when the type-checker fails.

-A run can be a run of:
+A run can be a run of the computation:

 * `Ret x`, the pure value `x` returned by the computation
 * `Call command`, an answer to this command